 - 1. The relevant programme submission documents meet all of the prerequisites to apply for the programme validation. - 2.
-At the initial meeting with the DBS Senior Management Team, the panel inquired and was duly assured that the information provided was truthful, and that all the applicable criteria have been addressed, and all relevant supporting declarations of compliance were satisfied.
+At the initial meeting with DBS Senior Management Team, the panel inquired and was duly assured that the information provided was truthful, and that all the applicable criteria have been addressed, and all relevant supporting declarations of compliance were satisfied. - 3.
+The relevant programme submission documents meet all of the prerequisites to apply for the programme validation. - 4.
+At the initial meeting with DBS Senior Management Team, the panel inquired and was duly assured that the information provided was truthful, and that all the applicable criteria have been addressed, and all relevant supporting declarations of compliance were satisfied.